Levy noise-induced self-induced stochastic resonance in a memristive neuron: Numerical results and discussion

-In Fig.~\ref{fig:7}\textbf{(b)}, we have Gaussian noise (i.e., $\alpha=2.0$ and $\beta=0.0$) and effects of the magnetic gain parameters are qualitatively the same as in Fig.~\ref{fig:7}\textbf{(a)} with a L\'{e}vy noise having parameters at $\alpha=0.8$ and $\beta=-1.0$.
-That is, the weaker $k_2$ and the stronger $k_1$ become, the \textit{lower} is $CV_{min}$, on average.
-It is worth noting, by comparing Fig.~\ref{fig:7}\textbf{(a)} and \textbf{(b)}, that even though the degree of SISR induced by Gaussian noise ($\alpha=2.0$ and $\beta=0.0$) is higher than that induced by L\'{e}vy noise with parameters in the intervals $\alpha\in[0.3,0.8]$, $\beta\in[-1.0,-0.4]$, the effects of the magnetic gain parameters $k_1$ and $k_2$ on the degree of SISR is less stronger in the Gaussian case.
-That is, in Fig.~\ref{fig:7}\textbf{(b)}, $CV_{min}$ varies in the interval $[0.031,0.093]$, compared to $[0.153,0.23]$ in Fig.~\ref{fig:7}\textbf{(a)}).
-The bigger range in the latter interval indicates the stronger effects of the magnetic gain parameters on the degree of SISR induced by L\'{e}vy noise when its parameters lie in the intervals $\alpha\in[0.3,0.8]$ and $\beta\in[-1.0,-0.4]$.
+It is worth noting, by comparing Fig.~\ref{fig:7}\textbf{(a)} and \textbf{(b)}, that the degree of SISR induced by L\'{e}vy noise (with $\alpha=0.7$ and $\beta=-1.0$) is lower than that induced by Gaussian noise ($\alpha=2.0$ and $\beta=0.0$).
+Furthermore, the effects of the magnetic gain parameters $k_1$ and $k_2$ on the degree of SISR is weaker in the Gaussian case.
+That is, in Fig.~\ref{fig:7}\textbf{(b)}, $CV_{min}$ varies in the interval $[0.044,0.121]$, compared to $[0.30,0.69]$ in Fig.~\ref{fig:7}\textbf{(a)}.
+The bigger range in the latter interval indicates the stronger effects of the magnetic gain parameters on the degree of SISR induced by L\'{e}vy noise when its parameters lie in the intervals {$\alpha\in(0.0,1.0]$ and $\beta\in[-1.0,-0.5]$.}

-Moreover, it important to note that the degree of SISR in the non-memristive ($k_1=0=k_2$) neuron is always lower than that in the memristive one.
+Moreover, it important to note that the degree of SISR in the non-memristive neuron (i.e., when $k_1=0$) is always lower (poorer) than that in the memristive one.
 This result is confirmed by comparing $CV_{min}$ in the non-memristive FHN neuron perturbed by Gaussian noise --- studied in our previous work~\cite{yamakou2018coherent} --- to the memristive FHN model studied in the current paper.
-In the non-memristive case, the lowest $CV$ value is always at $CV\approx0.2$, while in the memristive case, the lowest value gets even smaller, i.e., $CV\approx0.034$, especially as $k_1 \to 2$ and $k_2 \to 1$.
+In the non-memristive case, the lowest $CV$ value is always at $CV\approx0.2$, while in the memristive case, the lowest value gets even smaller, {i.e., $CV\approx0.044$,} especially as $k_1 \to 2$ and $k_2 \to 1$.

 In Fig.~\ref{fig:7}\textbf{(c)}, we have a L\'{e}vy noise with $\alpha=0.1$ and $\beta=1.0$, which corresponds to a black region (i.e., with a high degree of SISR) in Fig.~\ref{fig:6}\textbf{(a)}.
-In this case, compared to Fig.~\ref{fig:7}\textbf{(a)}, the magnetic gain parameters do not have a significant effect on the high degree of SISR.
-The degree remains very high with a $CV_{min}$ slowing varying within an extremely thin interval of $[0.001345,0.001359]$, for all values of $k_1$ and $k_2$.
+In this case, just as in Fig.~\ref{fig:7}\textbf{(a)}, as $k_1 \to 2$ and $k_2 \to 1$, the higher the degree of SISR.
+However, the magnetic gain parameters ($k_1$ and $k_2$) have weaker effects on the high degree of SISR compared to when the L\'{e}vy process is very impulsive, as for example, in Fig.~\ref{fig:7}\textbf{(a)}.
+In Fig.~\ref{fig:7}\textbf{(c)}, the degree of SISR remains very high with a $CV_{min}$ varying within an extremely thin interval of {$[ 0.000789,0.000804]$}, for all values of $k_1$ and $k_2$.
+In this case, the L\'{e}vy process with $\alpha=0.1$ and $\beta=1.0$ induces a higher degree of SISR than the Gaussian process, in contrast to a L\'{e}vy process with $\alpha=0.7$ and $\beta=-1.0$.